-This Is What Donald Trump's New Birth Control Mandate Means
+The Trump Administration Just Rolled Back the Birth Control Mandate.
+Here's What That Means

-The Trump administration rolled back an Obama-era mandate Friday that required most companies to guarantee free contraceptive coverage for female employees under the Affordable Care Act.
+The Trump Administration rolled back an Obama-era mandate Friday that requires most companies to guarantee free contraceptive coverage for female employees under the Affordable Care Act.

 Under the new rules, more employers and insurers can now deny birth control benefits on the grounds of "religious or moral objections."

 The new regulations, cosponsored by the Health and Human Services (HHS), Treasury, and Labor departments, could leave many women without access to cost-free contraceptives.
-Here's what you need to know:

-What exactly are "religious or moral" objections?
+What exactly are 'religious or moral' objections?

 According to HHS, "entities that have sincerely held religious beliefs against providing such services" can object to covering an employee's birth control benefits.
 Additionally, this exemption includes employers or insurers that have a "moral conviction," even if it is not grounded in religious faith.
 Under these stipulations, practically any employer can claim one of these objections and be exempt from covering contraceptives, despite the ACA's overall mandate.